C-Stein/node-milestones/01-foundations/exercises/05-command_arguments.md

 ## Introduction

-[Command-line arguments][args] or parameters are pieces of information that a user can alter or add context the operation of a command-line program.
+[Command-line arguments][args] or parameters are pieces of information that a user can submit to alter or add context to the operation of a command-line program.
 In Node.js, we can access the command-line arguments in the [`process.argv`][argv] array.